openmodal/OpenModal/README.md

 ## Running the software
-In order to develop the software on the same Python version and the corresponding library versions, a virtual environment is created in the folder *virtual-environment*.
+In order to develop the software on the same Python version and the corresponding library versions, a virtual environment is created in with the `pipenv` library.

-To run the virtual environment on Windows PowerShell, execute the following commands:
+In order to set the environment use the command prompt (terminal, Windows PowerShell,...):

 ```
-.\virtual-environment\Scripts\Activate.ps1
+pip install pipenv
+cd .\path\to\OpenModal
+pipenv install requests
 ```

-This should set the environment to `Python 3.6` and to the `PyQt4` and the associated librraries.
+This should should install the virtual environment with the associated librraries.

 To run the software, execute the following: